wavefrontshaping/ALP4lib/README.md

 bitDepth = 8
 nbImg = 4

-# We create the sequence image concatenated as a long 1D numpy array.
+# We create the sequence of images concatenated in a long 1D numpy array.
 imgData = np.array([])
 [X,Y] = np.meshgrid(np.arange(DMD.nSizeX),np.arange(DMD.nSizeY))
 for i in range(nbImg)